karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps.md

 # Demo

-In the previous section we have talked about what is the AWS OTEL Collector and how to set it up, now it's time to focus on building the .NET apps.
+In the previous section we have talked about what is the AWS OTEL Collector and how to set it up, now it's time to focus on building some apps.

 The demo we're going to build will contain 4 apps, these apps are not doing any business logic operations because that's not the goal here.
 The key part of this demo is that the apps are communicating between them and also with some AWS services like S3, DynamoDb, AmazonMQ RabbitMQ or SQS.